Keyboard Proficiency Exam Requirements

 The criteria used to determine admission or rejection to the Teacher Education Program are outlined below.
 In addition to having completed at least 45 semester hours (secondary and middle school majors) or 30 semester hours (early childhood, elementary, and special education majors) of university coursework, the student must have:

 - A combined (both Missouri State and transfer) GPA of 2.75 or higher.

-- Earn a passing score on all five sub-tests of the Missouri General Education Assessment (MoGEA) examination and attained a minimum grade of “C” in COM 115.
+- Earned a passing score on all four sub-tests of the Missouri General Education Assessment (MoGEA) examination and attained a minimum grade of “C” in COM 115.
 Refer to the MoGEA website for details.

 Completed SEC 302, ELE 302, SPE 310, MUS 200, or KIN 200 with a grade of “C” or higher.

 - A Family Care Safety Registry report on file